normalgamer/Assembly-OS/02_print-text/README.md

 First we will set ``ax`` to ``0x0E`` to tell the BIOS "write contents of ``al`` in teletype mode".
 Then we will store a character in ``al`` with ``mov`` and call ``int 0x10``.

-Let`s take a look at the code:
+Let's take a look at the code:
 ```
 mov ah, 0x0E          ; Teletype mode
 mov al, 'X'           ; Store 'X' character in al to print it